-This Gold "Celtic Knot" Decal Set is for Featherweights made from 1937 to 1953.
-Watch video tutorial far below for how easily these are to attach to your painted Featherweight surface.
+This "Celtic Knot" Decal Set is for Featherweights made from 1937 to 1953.
+They are available in original gold, silver, gold/silver and black.
+(Select from variant before adding item to cart.)
+Watch video tutorial for how easily these are to attach to your painted Featherweight surface.

 We have received many requests over the years to offer special decals for those venturing into the process of repainting their Singer Featherweight, and we are very pleased to now make them available!
 Please note, however, that at this time we cannot offer any advice for disassembly, what brand or products to use, the painting process or anything related to this type of Featherweight restoration, except what is already supplied in the decal instructions below.
 These decals are provided as a courtesy to those wanting a do-it-yourself (D.I.Y.) venture.
 Please read through all the material before proceeding.

 After making many comparisons, these decal sets are extremely sophisticated for clarity and meticulous in design, catching all the details to restore your machine to accuracy based on the original era of your Featherweight.
 The Singer Featherweight restoration process just got better and is now so much easier for decal application!